Lead for America in Nebraska - Community Impact in Action

-How will Lead for Nebraska Effect Change?
+How will we Effect Change?

 - Find locally oriented and actionable ways to encourage economic and community development in rural Nebraska.

 - Research and identify solutions for rural broadband access in communities where it’s needed most, and help those communities who have it leverage it.

 - Create free locally-specific training programs to reduce the digital divide and build digital literacy in rural America.